warner/petmail/docs/mailbox.md

 learn even less.
 Hidden services offer their own strong transport security, but for consistency we encrypt to the same mailbox key anyways.
-TLS/HTTPS could offer the same properties, but only when used in a forward-secret mode, and only if the client verifies the certificate properly, neither of which are particularly convenient, so we use the mailbox key here too.
+TLS/HTTPS could offer the same properties, but only when used in a forward-secret mode, and only if the agent verifies the certificate properly, neither of which are particularly convenient, so we use the mailbox key here too.

 ## Anonymity / Unlinkability